davidgmz15/image-processing/README.md

 Image Resizing Program
 ===========================
-Built sing a Seam-Carving Algorithm
+Built using a Seam-Carving Algorithm

 By David Gonzalez <davidgmz@umich.edu>